Skip to content

 The surgery

 I perform chin augmentation through an incision in the oral cavity, between the gum and the lower lip.
 This way, there are no visible external scars at the end of the recovery.
 After the incision, I create a subperiosteal dissection close to the bone to create the exact space where the solid silicone implant will be positioned.
 I use Silimed implants, ranging in size from one to three, smooth, which I shape during the surgery to adapt them to each patient's jaw anatomy — this personalized adjustment is essential for a natural and symmetrical result.
 Then, I close the incision with absorbable sutures that do not need to be removed.
 An external dressing with micropore is then applied to prevent movement of the silicone in the first five to seven days.
 I advise all patients to maintain a liquid diet for five days and to sleep on their backs for a month.
-The surgery lasts about twenty to thirty minutes, is performed under general anesthesia in the surgical center, and the patient can be discharged on the same day, unless the chin augmentation is associated with other plastic surgeries.
+The surgery lasts about twenty to thirty minutes, is performed under general anesthesia in the operating room, and the patient can be discharged on the same day, unless the chin augmentation is combined with other plastic surgeries.

 Scars